-The following table shows the fees billed by Deloitte & Touche LLP for the years ended December 31, 2022 and December 31, 2021:
+The following table shows the fees billed by Deloitte & Touche LLP for the years ended December 31, 2023 and December 31, 2022:

-2022 2021 Description Audit Fees \$5,379,693 \$5,498,100 Includes fees for (i) the audit of the Company's annual financial statements, (ii) the review of the Company's interim financial statements, (iii) the audit of the Company's internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002 ("SOX"), (iv) statutory audits and related services for the Company's international subsidiaries, and (v) other services that generally only the independent auditor can reasonably provide, including comfort letters, statutory audits, attest services, and consents and assistance with and review of documents filed with the SEC.
+2023 2022 Description Audit Fees \$6,272,106 \$5,379,693 Includes fees for (i) the audit of the Company's annual financial statements, (ii) the review of the Company's interim financial statements, (iii) the audit of the Company's internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002 ("SOX"), (iv) statutory audits and related services for the Company's international subsidiaries, and (v) other services that generally only the independent auditor can reasonably provide, including comfort letters, statutory audits, attest services, and consents and assistance with and review of documents filed with the SEC.
+The fees for 2023 include out of scope services related to procedures over IT access controls.
 The Company reimburses Deloitte for expenses incurred in connection with the audit in an amount not to exceed 6% of the audit fees.
-The amounts of these reimbursements are not included in the audit fees shown.
-Audit-Related Fees \$ \$314,000 Includes fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements not reported under "Audit Fees."
-Tax Fees \$232,918 \$347,128 Includes fees for services performed by the professional staff in Deloitte's tax department except for those tax services that could be classified as audit or audit-related services, including routine foreign tax compliance, tax advice and transfer price studies.
+The amounts of these Audit-Related Fees \$186,318 \$- Includes fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements not reported under "Audit Fees."
+Tax Fees \$377,983 \$232,918 Includes fees for services performed by the professional staff in Deloitte's tax department except for those tax services that could be classified as audit or audit-related services, including routine foreign tax compliance, tax advice and transfer price studies.
 All Other Fees \$- \$- Includes fees for all services except those described above.